redhat-cop/openshift-migration-best-practices/running-the-migration.md

 Users will experience application downtime during the migration.
 The length of downtime depends on the size of the migration, including the number of namespaces, PVs, images, and resources in each namespace.

-You can reduce the downtime by performing stage migrations several days before the final migration.
 Stage migrations reduce the duration of the final migration because they perform incremental backup/restore operations on PV data and images.

-*Procedure*
+You can reduce the downtime by performing stage migrations several days before the final migration:

 1. Schedule downtime for the final migration.
 2. Several days before the final migration, run stage migrations so that most of the PV and image data is copied to the target cluster.